byoncak/internshipProject/README.txt

 Still in the Backlog:
 ---------------------

-- Originally I intended to have a catchPokemon() method.
-  It would allow users to save the pokemon they've searched for, into their own collection.

 - I also wanted to implement an "Original 151" page.
   It would be collection of all the pokemon for users to scroll and search through.